École alsacienne: General

-The school uses active methods of teaching.
-Therefore, the growth of the child is placed at the heart of the education system, even to the detriment of spaces.
-Teaching of sport, plastic arts, and music is central, including in the creation of a classe à horaires aménagés musique in the college.

-In order to empower students and their families, the school practices education without punishment or reward.

-Languages take an important role in the education.
-German is taught in the first years in the school, but Chinese has been taught since 1963.
-English courses are obligatory from the beginning of elementary school, and leads to intensive language courses in college and lycée, particularly in the European (specifically English) and Oriental (particularly Chinese) sections.

-Since the 2000s, the Ecole alsacienne has offered exchange programs with some partner schools which includes Beijing Jingshan School, Sydney Grammar School, Theresianum Akademie, Daly College, St. Paul's School (New Hampshire), Maru A Pula School, Hotchkiss School, The Dalton School, Lakefield College School, Ashbury College.
+Since the 2000s, the school has offered exchange programs with partner schools that include Beijing Jingshan School, Sydney Grammar School, Theresianum Akademie, Daly College, St. Paul's School (New Hampshire), Maru A Pula School, Hotchkiss School, The Dalton School, Lakefield College School, Ashbury College.

 Cost

 As the establishment is a private school, education is paid for 912 euros per trimester; there are also scholarships.
 Entrance is selective: in 2014, there were 300 applications for entry to the 6th Form, for 60 places.